markets/mini_i18n/README.md

 > Minimalistic I18n library for Ruby

-`MiniI18n` is a simple and flexible Ruby Internationalization library.
+`MiniI18n` is a simple, flexible and fast Ruby Internationalization library.
 It supports localization, interpolations, pluralization, fallbacks, nested keys and more.

 Translations should be stored in YAML files and they will be loaded in an in-memory `Hash`.